tegorman13/Dissertation/md_extract/Dissertation – Full Dissertation.md

 ## Computational Model

-Controlling for the similarity between training and testing The primary goal of Experiment 2 was to examine whether the benefits of variability would persist after accounting for individual differences in the similarity between trained and tested throwing locations.
+*Controlling for the similarity between training and testing.* The primary goal of Experiment 2 was to examine whether the benefits of variability would persist after accounting for individual differences in the similarity between trained and tested throwing locations.
 To this end, we modelled each throw as a two-dimensional point in the space of x and y velocities applied to the projectile at the moment of release.
 For each participant, we took each individual training throw, and computed the similarity between that throw and the entire population of throws within the solution space for each of the 6 testing positions.
 We defined the solution space empirically as the set of all combinations of x and y throw velocities that resulted in hitting the target.
 We then summed each of the trial-level similarities to produce a single similarity for each testing position score relating how the participant threw the ball during training and the solutions that would result in target hits from each of the six testing positions – thus resulting in six separate similarity scores for each participant.
-[Figure 9](https://tegorman13.github.io/Dissertation/Sections/full.html#fig-taskSpace) visualizes the solution space for each location and illustrates how different combinations of x and y velocity result in successfully striking the target from different launching positions.
-As illustrated in [Figure 9](https://tegorman13.github.io/Dissertation/Sections/full.html#fig-taskSpace), the solution throws represent just a small fraction of the entire space of velocity combinations used by participants throughout the experiment.
+[Figure 8](https://tegorman13.github.io/Dissertation/Sections/full.html#fig-taskSpace) visualizes the solution space for each location and illustrates how different combinations of x and y velocity result in successfully striking the target from different launching positions.
+As illustrated in [Figure 8](https://tegorman13.github.io/Dissertation/Sections/full.html#fig-taskSpace), the solution throws represent just a small fraction of the entire space of velocity combinations used by participants throughout the experiment.

 Code